WAYS TO DEAL WITH ANXIETY

 When you can remove yourself from the picture, and see things from an outside perspective, it’s easy to realise that your worries and your emotions don’t need to have negativity attached to them.

-Mindfulness thinking has allowed me to not label my thoughts and put them in boxes.
-It has allowed me to understand that emotions, situations and thought come and go and that there’s no need to hang on to them.
+A mindful attitude has allowed me to not label my thoughts and put them in boxes.
+It has allowed me to understand that emotions, situations and thoughts come and go and that there’s no need to hang on to them.

 How often are you checking in with yourself?
 How often do you just sit in a quiet room?
 I’d guess not very often if you’re like me.
 We need to stop sometimes and give ourselves space to breathe calmly.